 - Paid advertising

 - Direct referrals

 Affiliates can produce a wide variety of content to promote your business.
-Some are active on social media platforms like YouTube or Instagram while others focus on content writing, and newsletters, for example.
+Some are active on social media platforms like YouTube or Instagram, while others focus on content writing and newsletters.

 Publishers that work with SEO and content can help boost brand awareness about your products in organic search and social channels.
 Quality content also helps inform and educate your potential buyers.

 PPC affiliate marketers can help drive traffic to your site in a short amount of time.
 Since advertising costs are paid upfront, PPC affiliates work with ROAS (return on ad spend).
 These marketers are found on affiliate networks but can also be part of in-house affiliate programs.